PostHog/posthog.com/contents/docs/cdp/customer-io.md

 > This app is in private beta.
 To join the beta, please [request access](https://app.posthog.com/feature_flags#supportModal=support%3Aapps).

-The Customer.io Connector sends event data from PostHog into Customer.io.
+Send event data from PostHog into Customer.io.
 User emails will also be sent if available and customers will be created in Customer.io.

 ## Requirements

-The Customer.io Connector requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+This requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!